Danixar/ResumeBuilder/README.md

-ResumeBuilder - Python Project
+# ResumeBuilder - Python Project

 Author: Evan Wiegers

 April 2020

-Note: This program's code is lackluster at best and needs to be updated to utilize more of an imperative programming paradigm.
+**Note:** This program's code is lackluster at best and needs to be updated to utilize more of an imperative programming paradigm.
+In hindsight, I really should have done this in Node.

 This project is meant to create resume PDF's which are tailored for a specific job posting.
 To edit the information in the resume, edit the variables in Main.py - to alter the structure or format of the resume itself alter the function build in Builder.py in the Support package.
 This project makes use of Docker so be sure to have that downloaded.

-To use this script do the following:
+# How to use:

 1) Download this project from GitHub and navigate towards the project folder